nexy7574/modman/README.md

 `modman list` produces a nice table of installed mods and their versions.

+### Searching for mods

+`modman search <query>` will search Modrinth for mods that match the query.

+If you want to find the top relevant mods, you can pass an empty string to `modman search` (i.e. `modman search ''`).

+### Viewing mod information

+`modman view <mod>` will show you neatly organised information about the given mod, similarly laid out to the modrinth website.
+Note that this command only takes one mod at a time, unlike the rest.

 ### Creating client mod packs

 ModMan allows you to pack all mods that have client-side support into a zip file to share with friends or server